Adversarial Tradeoffs in Robust State Estimation: Introduction

-Our specific contributions can be summarized as follows: \begin{itemize} \item We propose a simple and computationally efficient algorithm that provably finds the worst-case optimal $\ell^2$ norm-bounded adversarial perturbation for a given linear model and data-set.
+Our specific contributions can be summarized as follows: \begin{itemize} \item We propose a simple and computationally efficient algorithm that provably finds optimal worst-case $\ell^2$ norm-bounded adversarial perturbations of the measurements for a given observer and trajectory data.
 This allows us to efficiently compute and explore the Pareto-optimal robustness-accuracy tradeoff curve.

-\item We derive interpretable upper and lower bounds on the gap between the adversarial and standard (unperturbed) risks in terms of the spectral properties of a given linear model.
-We also show that our bounds are tight in the one-dimensional setting, recovering the results of \citep{javanmard2020precise}, and for matrices with full column rank and orthogonal columns.
+\item We analyze the adversarially robust Kalman Filtering problem, and show that upper and lower bounds on the gap between the adversarial and standard (unperturbed) state estimation error can be controlled in terms of the spectral properties of the \emph{observability gramian} \citep{zhou1998robust} of the underlying system.

-\item We define and analyze an \emph{adversarially robust Kalman Filtering} problem, and show that upper and lower bounds on the gap between the adversarial and standard (unperturbed) risk can be controlled in terms of the spectral properties of the \emph{observability gramian} \citep{zhou1998robust} of the underlying system.
+\item As an intermediate step to deriving the aforementioned bounds, we bound the gap between adversarial and standard (unperturbed) risks for general linear inverse problems in terms of the spectral properties of a given linear model.
+We also show that our bounds are tight in the one-dimensional setting, recovering the results of \cite{javanmard2020precise}, and for matrices with full column rank and orthogonal columns.
+These results may be of independent interest.

-\item We empirically demonstrate through extensive numerical experiments that our results qualitatively and quantitatively predict robustness-accuracy tradeoffs in linear inverse problems as a function of underlying spectral properties of the optimal nominal solution. \end{itemize}
+\item We empirically demonstrate through numerical simulations that our results predict robustness-accuracy tradeoffs in Kalman Filtering as a function of underlying spectral properties of the observability gramian.